klaytn/klaytn-docs/docs/node/service-chain/getting-started/value-transfer.md

 RPC_API="klay,subbridge"
 ```

 Perform the token deployment by running the command `node erc20-deploy.js`.
-This script deploys both the bridge contract and the token contract, and sends RPC calls to register and subscribe the token contract to the bridge contract.
+This script deploys both the bridge contract and the token contract, and it sends RPC calls to register and subscribe the token contract to the bridge contract.
 ```
 $ node erc20-deploy.js
 ```